kmarkus/rFSM/doc/README.txt

   $ tools/rfsm-sim all examples/ball_tracker_scope.lua

-    It requires a image viewer which automatically updates once the file displayed changes.
+    It requires an image viewer which automatically updates once the file displayed changes.
 For example =evince= works nicely.

   - =rfsm2json= converts an lua fsm to a json representation.
 Requires